ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

   - For another kind of example, the Z-sum and Z-percentile seeding methods have the feature that very close scores will receive very close point values for seeding (so if there is a cluster of many nearby scores, the highest and lowest scores of those clusters will be considered similarly in seeding), which is behaviour that does not occur for Sum of Placements.
 - Some seeding methods benefit specialists, while others benefit consistent performances.
 For example, Zipf's Law will give a large boost in seeding to teams with the highest or near-highest rank on a map compared to Sum of Placements.
 And because of the shape of the normal distribution, Z-sum will give a large boost for extremely high scores (and a large reduction for extremely low scores) compared to Z-percentile; thus, Z-percentile tends to favour all-rounders over specialists compared to Z-sum.
 - Some seeding methods may cause certain maps to contribute more to seeding differences than others.
-  - In particular, weighted seeding methods are designed to allow some maps to factor more into overall seeding than others – this allows for balancing of importance across different skill sets without needing to include extra maps of the same type in a pool.
+  - In particular, weighted seeding methods are designed to allow some maps to factor more into overall seeding than others – this allows for balancing of importance across different skill sets without needing to include extra maps of the same type in a mappool.
   - For a less direct example, seeding by average score may cause relative performance on easier maps to affect seeding more than relative performance on harder maps (if it is easier to increase score by a fixed amount on the easier map than the harder one).
 Along the same lines, one particularly high team score on a map may mean that seeding by Percent Max or Percent Difference will give that one team a large boost while distinguishing the other teams on the map less.

 ## Notes